andrewejones/c432-Compiler/Compiler/0_README.txt

 3) Run "3_run.bat" to run the .class file

 NOTES:
-- File must be named "test.c" and in this directory
+- File must be in this directory
-- 1_create.bat creates the .j then moved it to this directory
+- 1_create.bat creates the .j then moves it to this directory